 \subsection{List of modifications in the proof}

 We start the comparison with \cite{Pav}.
+We want to mention here, that we refer to the equation numbering of the 5th version of Zorin-Kranich's paper on arxiv.
 On the left column we indicate the sections in \cite{Pav} that we make modifications in, and in {\it italic} symbols we refer to the numbering of \cite{Pav}. \begin{enumerate} \item[Sec.1.]
 We put $\mathbf{d} =1$ as we are interested in dimension $1$, \item[Sec.1.] and let the kernel $K$ be translation-invariant and $1$-H\"older continuous, i.e. $\tau = 1$. \item[Sec.2.]
 In \cite{Pav}, $\ZQ$ is the vector space of polynomials up to degree $d$, for us it is a countable subset of $C^2(\ZR)$ with conditions $A,B$ and $C$. \item[Sec.2.]
-In \cite{Pav}, we have $M=+\infty$.
-Note, that if $M < + \infty$, then the operator decomposes into scales smaller than $\log M$ and all the intervals considered in the proof will have lengths less than $M$. \item[Sec.2.]
+In \cite{Pav}, we have $C_2=+\infty$.
+Note, that if $C_2 < + \infty$, then the operator decomposes into scales smaller than $\log C_2$ and all the intervals considered in the proof will have lengths less than $C_2$. \item[Sec.2.]
 The existence of a countable dense subset in a finite-dimensional vector space of polynomials w.r.t. to the supremum norm allows us to restrict the supremum in the definition of $T$ to finite number of polynomials on {\it the first paragraph of page 4}.
 In our case, $\ZQ$ itself is countable. \item[Sec.2.1.]
 In \cite{Pav}, the $\| \cdot \|_{I}$-norm is used only as a metric, i.e. for the difference of two elements of $\ZQ$ and never for a single element or a scalar multiple of an element.
 Hence, we replace the definition of the norm in {\it equation 2.5} by \e{metric}, which is the same, and assume that the latter is a metric. \item[Sec.2.1.]